alexbelgium/hassio-addons/birdnet-go/HAINTEGRATION.md

         username: addons # MQTT username
         password: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx # MQTT password
 ```
-## Birdnet-Go MQTT Sensors
+## BirdNET-Go MQTT Sensors

 Add the [MQTT sensor](https://www.home-assistant.io/integrations/sensor.mqtt/) yaml configuration below to your Home Assistant configuration.yaml file.
-Reload the configuration and once Birdnet-Go publishes a new finding to MQTT the new Birdnet-Go sensors should show that latest finding data.
+Reload the configuration and once BirdNET-Go publishes a new finding to MQTT the new BirdNET-Go sensors should show that latest finding data.

 ```yaml
 mqtt: